 Aside from providing a whole spectrum of essential vitamins and minerals, chlorella contains the nucleic acids RNA and DNA.
 Your body needs these nucleic acids to help with cellular repair and regeneration.
 And when your cells are healthy, you have loads of energy, glowing skin, and a rock solid immune system.
 You feel healthier and happier.

 Speaking of happiness, chlorella is also one of the only known plant food to contain active B12, (the happy vitamin), the form of B12 your body absorbs most efficiently.

-Following a vegan diet can make meeting your B12 requirements can be difficult— but it’s estimated that nearly 40% of the entire American population is B12 deficient (1).
+Following a vegan diet can make meeting your B12 requirements and other vegan vitamin deficiencies can be difficult— but it’s estimated that nearly 40% of the entire American population is B12 deficient (1).
 Low vitamin B12 levels can negatively affect your health— risk of depression being one of them.
 A study showed that vegans and vegetarians were twice as likely to suffer from depression as meat eaters, even after adjusting for variables such as job status, number of children, and family history (2).

 Yields: 2-4 servings